 - The vibrant colored walls of Marble Canyon tower overhead as we continue our float past the fern-fringed springs of Vasey’s Paradise for a stop at Redwall Cavern.
 This vast, half-circular chamber carved out by the river, offers a cool recess to rest.
 A few miles downriver we scramble over short, steep rock formations into Nautiloid Canyon where we find a unique display of fossils exposed in the smooth rock canyon floor.

 - For a few miles the canyon opens up, revealing ancient volcanic rocks and the cliffs of the South Rim.
 We then go through a series of challenging rapids which drop us into the narrow, rugged trench of the Inner Gorge.
 We’re drenched in turn by the big waves of Unkar, Nevills, Hance, Sockdolager and Grapevine rapids.
-We arrive at Phantom Ranch where we may trade partial trip passengers.
-While we’re trading “uppers” for “lowers” you’ll have time to shop for goodies and postcards at Phantom Ranch.
-Postcards mailed from Phantom Ranch bear the postmark, “Carried by mule from the bottom of Grand Canyon.”
+We arrive at Pope Creek where we may trade partial trip passengers.

 - Sensational rides and dramatic pictures are produced in Granite, Hermit and the rapids of the “Jewels” – Crystal, Sapphire, Turquoise, Ruby and Serpentine.
 We camp after a refreshing swim in the pools and waterfall at Shinumo Creek.